realBJ-dot/DrinkCounter_Apple_Watch/README.md

 No companion iOS app (hmmmm....)

-#### Misc notes
+#### Misc notes (older at bottom newer at top)

 feb 13 2022:

+- Submit to app store asap....maybe imagine some stories to help motiivate development

+- I wager that a video narrating the development process would be cool, if not to watch than to at least for historical sentiment.
+Screen recordings?

-I find it remarkable how little lines of code is needed in SwiftUI to accomplish our tasks.
+- I find it remarkable how little lines of code is needed in SwiftUI to accomplish our tasks.
 Of course, "Lines of Code" aren't generally a meaningful metric on the quality of a project or its development, and this app does is so simple that it doesn't require a lot of behind-the-scenes stuff, but I still find it cool.
 IDK, always cool to see a solution evolve over time into something simpler and simpler.